lorenzocampo/alerting-blocked-waf-requests/README.md

-# Alerting AWS WAF blocked request
+# Alerting AWS WAF blocked requests

 Terraform code that creates a solution to alert when a request is blocked in AWS WAF.
 It implements the following elements: